 My love and sincere regards attend my sister and the family, with compliments to all inquiring friends.
-With every sentiment of friendship, as well as love, I am your most affectionate brother.
+With every sentiment of friendship, as well as love, I am your most affectionate brother.1

-CAMP, ABOVE TRENTON FALLS, 20 December, 1776.
+Camp, above Trenton Falls, 20 December, 1776.

-I have waited with much impatience to know the determination of Congress on the propositions, made some time in October last, for augmenting our corps of artillery,2 and establishing a corps of engineers.
+I have waited with much impatience to know the determination of Congress on the propositions, made some time in October last, for augmenting our corps of artillery, and establishing a corps of engineers.
 The time is now come, when the first cannot be delayed without the greatest injury to the safety of these States; and, therefore, under the resolution of Congress bearing date the 12th instant, at the repeated instance of Colonel Knox, and by the pressing advice of all the general officers now here, I have ventured to order three battalions of artillery to be immediately recruited.
-These are two less than Colonel Knox recommends, as you will see
+These are two less than Colonel Knox recommends, as you will see by his plan enclosed; but then this scheme comprehends all the United States, whereas some of the States have corps already established, and these three battalions are indispensably necessary for the operations in this quarter, including the northern department.